Rangers Helping Rangers

 U.S. Army Ranger Association’s (USARA) main focus is preserving the history and heritage of the U.S. Army Rangers by strengthening the relationships among all Rangers past and present, foster camaraderie among those that have earned the title of U.S. Army Ranger and to provide an extended community for all U.S. Army Rangers and their families.
 USARA has a scholarship program for dependents of members or Fallen Rangers and a Ranger Assistance Program.
 USARA established its Ranger Assistance Program (RAP) in 2010 for the purpose of providing immediate, short-term financial assistance to active duty and veteran Rangers, as well as their immediate family.
 The RAP is intended to provide emergency assistance, financial and otherwise, in an effort to ensure that every Ranger is afforded the opportunity to take a knee, get a sip of water, return to the fight, and drive on to the Ranger objective.
 The RAP is wholly funded by donations from USARA members as well as individuals and corporations that support the Ranger community.

-Three Rangers Foundation has a vision to provide veterans with the best experts, advice, and assistance in every aspect of their journey.
-This assistance encompasses financial, spiritual, physical, and mental well-being.
-Initially, their scope was too large, and they offered assistance to veterans from all branches and eras.
-In 2019, they revised their focus to specifically help Rangers and Gold Star Families from the US Army’s 75th Ranger Regiment, to include veterans of affiliated Special Operation Forces (SOF) units.
-These elite SOF elements are consistently called to be the tip of the spear, who “shoulder more than my share of the task” and subsequently are the most heavily burdened with the scars of combat.
-The needs of these elite warriors are unique, and assisting their transition back to civilian life is one of the primary focuses of the foundation.
-Their programs include a veteran development program, support for the 75th Ranger Regiment, Homeless Veteran Initiative, Veteran in Need, Gold Star Initiative, Spiritual Fitness and Wellness, Volunteer Lawyers for Veterans and a mentorship program.
+Three Rangers Foundation has a vision to provide the best experts, advice, and assistance in every aspect of the transition journey; spiritual, physical, behavioral, employment, financial, legal, family, and education.
+The focus is to specifically help Rangers, Ranger Gold Star Families from the US Army’s 75th Ranger Regiment, to include Veterans of affiliated supporting units.
+These selfless servants are consistently called onto be the tip of the spear, who “shoulder more than my share of the task” and subsequently are the most heavily burdened with the rigors of combat.
+The needs of these warriors are unique and assisting their transition back to civilian life is a primary focus of the foundation.
+TRFs mission is Empowering Veterans, Gold Star Families and affiliates of the 75th Ranger Regiment to achieve lifelong success.
+Their programs include a veteran development program, support for the 75th Ranger Regiment in the form of Ranger For Life, Veteran in Need, Gold Star Program, Behavioral Fitness and a mentorship program.

 Sua Sponte Foundation was created to provide assistance to the men and families of the 1st Ranger Battalion.
 With the support of donations from individuals and businesses, the Sua Sponte Foundation provides; maintenance and care of the 1/75 Memorial site to the highest standard, helping the men and families of 1/75 in times of crisis, hosting and sponsoring events that serve to increase the morale and cohesiveness of both the men and families of 1/75.